SpenceKonde/megaTinyCore/megaavr/libraries/megaTinyCore/README.md

 ## Function reference

 ### Tuning related
+There are things here specific how megaTinyCore handless tuning and how to do it.

 #### int16_t getTunedOSCCAL(uint8_t osc, uint8_t target)
 The argument passed for osc must be either 16 or 20 (reflecting the case when the nominal oscillator speed is set to 16 or 20 MHz).
 The 'target' frequency must be one of the allowed frequencies for your part at that speed **before prescaling**.